-Study finds that patient education videos viewed before an operation may benefit patientsMay 1st, 2012 in Surgery /
+Study finds that patient education videos viewed before an operation may benefit patientsMay 1, 2012 in Medicine & Health / Surgery

 A patient education process may provide an antidote to the emotional and physical difficulties that lung cancer patients face before and after an operation, according to a new study published in the May issue of the Journal of the American College of Surgeons.
 Specifically, researchers report that lung procedure patients who watched a 30-minute preparation video reported less anxiety about the procedure, less physical pain after the operation, and higher rates of overall satisfaction with the operative experience.